 2012 MAMMA MIA! transferred from the Prince of Wales Theatre in September where it has been playing ever since.
 There have now been more than 8,000 performances in London and it has been seen by over 9 million people.

 Theatre Previous Shows

-Past shows playing at the Novello Theatre:Derren Brown - Svengali
+Past shows that have played at the Novello Theatre include:Derren Brown - Svengali

 Betty Blue Eyes